dwp/eslint-config-base/CONTRIBUTING.md

 We have a 3 step process for contributions:

-1. Fork our repo and commit changes to a new branch based off `develop`, making sure to sign-off those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco).
+1. Fork our repo and commit changes to a new branch based off `master`, making sure to sign-off those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco).
 2. Create a GitHub Pull Request for your change, following the instructions in the pull request template (if present).
 3. A [Code Review](#code-review-process) will then be undertaken by the project maintainers.